artemrizhov/django-mail-templated/README.rst

 If the app does not work as expected then please follow these steps:

-1. Update to the latest version:
+#.
+Update to the latest version:

     .. code-block:: console

         pip install -U django-mail-templated

-1. Run tests within your current Django project environment:
+#.
+Run tests within your current Django project environment:

     .. code-block:: console

         python manage.py test mail_templated

-1. Run tests in standalone mode:
+#.
+Run tests in standalone mode:

     .. code-block:: console

         python -m mail_templated.tests.run

-1.  `create a GitHub issue
+#.  `Create a GitHub issue
     <https://github.com/artemrizhov/django-mail-templated/issues/new>`_.

 You also are welcome to try to fix the problem by yourself:

-1. Fork and clone the `GitHub repository
+#.
+Fork and clone the `GitHub repository
     <https://github.com/artemrizhov/django-mail-templated>`_.

-1. Add a test case that demonstrates the problem.
+#.
+Add a test case that demonstrates the problem.

-1. Fix it and create a pull request.
+#.
+Fix it and create a pull request.

 Useful links